impelling/CoveBackupApi/README.md

 ## About this repository

 This is the code for a Powershell module to interact with the Cove backup API.
+It is not affiliated with N-Able or Cove Backup in any way.

 It is written purely for [PowerShell 7.1](https://docs.microsoft.com/en-us/powershell/scripting/whats-new/what-s-new-in-powershell-71?view=powershell-7.1) or greater.
 No apologies will be made for failures in Powershell 5.1.